 - prolonged skin-to-skin contact, such as holding hands

-- skin-to-skin contact, such as while having sex
+- intimate personal contact, such as having sexual intercourse

 - sharing clothing, bedding, or towels that have been used by someone with a scabies infection